Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: Developing

-This section details how we developed the \frameworkname{} Benchmark in collaboration with the math teachers.
+This section details how we developed the \methodname{} Benchmark in collaboration with the math teachers.
 The design objective of the benchmark is to capture the teachers' thought process when addressing student mistakes.
 We developed the taxonomy closely with two of the four teachers.
 We compensated them at \$50/hour.
 We met with them on a weekly to biweekly basis.
 During the preliminary stages of this work, we provided the teachers examples of the conversations and asked them to directly revise the tutor's responses.
 For the first few weeks, we met on a weekly basis where a co-author presented the teachers about 20 conversation examples and the teachers worked on the examples asynchronously.
 During the meetings, the teachers and co-author discussed the teachers' approaches to the setting.
 After four meetings, themes started to emerge in the types of approaches the teachers used.
 For instance, the teachers often made hypotheses about the student's thought process, which gave rise to the error category.
 This illustrated that educators possess a mental model of what the student is doing and employ various probing techniques to confirm or refute their hypotheses.
 The diverse ways in which the teachers probed and engaged with the students led to the identification of different strategies.
 We further categorized these strategies based on their intentions, reflecting the potential consequences they might have on the student's learning process.

-We then created a taxonomy of these approaches, and edited the taxonomy through more iterations of task attempts and discussion.
+We then created a taxonomy of these approaches (the decision options), and edited the taxonomy through more iterations of task attempts and discussion.
 These edits included expanding the set of categories, removing irrelevant categories, separating categories into different groups (\eg{} the separation of student error from the teacher's strategies) and re-structuring the order of the tasks.
 The taxonomy was finalized once both teachers and the co-authors were satisfied with how naturally the benchmark could be used and with the benchmark's coverage.